 It is important and your attorney will certainly make certain that the plea deal is stated on record at the time of the plea deal.
 It is usually a good idea to reference a written plea agreement on record, without reciting all of the terms.

 The experienced Criminal Defense Attorneys at our law office will do everything possible to get you favorable results.
 We have the expertise and knowledge how to find ways to potentially help your case.
 Having a qualified criminal defense attorney from the Abrate & Olsen Law Group, we will do everything possible to protect your legal rights.
-Just phone us today 916-550-2688 to schedule a free consultation to discuss your case.
+Just phone us today 916-550-2688 to schedule a consultation to discuss your case.